edulinq/py-canvas/README.md

 # `./my_config.json` will be used.
 python3 -m canvas.cli.user.list --config my_config.json
 ```

+A sample config file is provided in this repo at [sample-edq-canvas.json](./sample-edq-canvas.json).

 For brevity, all future commands in this document will assume that all standard config options are in the default
 config files (and thus will not need to be specified).